CSCC09-slidify/slidify/README.md

   * Video uploading is working
   * The app is able to generate slides from the video
   * Deployed on a public URL
+  * Generated slides include an accompanying script for the speaker

 * Final version:
   * Slides generation from video upload is fully functional